 Jefferson's Hypertension Program provides comprehensive patient care for the evaluation and treatment of difficult to control hypertension and complex hypertensive disorders.
-Our expert teams of physicians include several who have been designated as an American Society of Hypertension Certified Hypertension Specialist.

 Hypertension, also known as high blood pressure, is characterized as continuous blood pressure readings greater than 140/90.
 If left unmanaged it can lead to damaged organs as well as several illnesses, such as kidney failure, aneurysm, heart failure, stroke or heart attack.

 American Heart Association Comprehensive Hypertension Center Certification

 Jefferson's Hypertension Program has been awarded the American Heart Association’s Comprehensive Hypertension Center Certification, to recognize the practice’s commitment to following proven, research-based treatment guidelines to care for people with complex or difficult-to-treat hypertension, or high blood pressure.

 A Multidisciplinary Approach to High Blood Pressure

 Our integrated approach combines the expertise of specialists in primary care, nephrology, cardiology and endocrinology as well as pharmacists.
 Our specialists work closely with patients to care for the following:

 - Evaluation of suspected White Coat Hypertension

 - Resistant Hypertension